These are the current Bye-Laws as of July 2024.

 c.
 Any visitors to the Union also have the right to complain if they are dissatisfied with the service they have received.

 d.
-The Union and UCL take all complaints regarding sexual misconduct, bullying and harassment seriously.
+Students' Union UCL and UCL take all complaints regarding sexual misconduct, bullying and harassment seriously.
 These complaints must be made through the University’s “Report and Support” to enable these to be investigated appropriately.
 Sabbatical Officers will review data from Report and Support regularly with UCL.
 Members may also report any incidents of hate crime anonymously to the Union’s Hate Crime Reporting Centre.

+a.
+A formal complaint should be made in writing within ten working days of the incident (by letter, email, website form) to either SU.Complaints, the Chief Executive or a manager.

 b.
-A formal complaint should be made in writing within ten working days of the incident (or if relevant, ten working days from receiving the outcome of the informal complaint investigation findings):

-f.
 Where the complaint relates to the Chief Executive or a Sabbatical Officer, these complaints will be reviewed by an external trustee.

 ii.
 Provides details of the event of occurrence giving rise to the complaint.